user530/ttrpg-frontend/docs/entities.md

 same as the Player history, but show games which were hosted and mastered by this GM;

 # rewardsGm
-same idea as player rewards, but the list of GM rewards should be different (maybe some common rewards, but some rewards only available to the game masters)
+same idea as player rewards, but the list of GM rewards should be different (maybe some common rewards, but some rewards only available to the game masters);

 # xpGm
 same idea as the player XP and level, but maybe the list of actions GM could spend xp on is different;